-An electricity transmission company will ensure that its negotiated access agreements include provision for third party dispute resolution.
+An electricity transmission company is encouraged to include provision for third party dispute resolution in its negotiated access agreements.

-EWOV may resolve disputes involving its electricity transmission company members.

-Where access does not meet reasonable expectations under this statement of expectations, landowners and parties interested in land may pursue dispute resolution through EWOV or through any third party dispute resolution body nominated under their negotiated access agreement.
+- EWOV may resolve disputes involving its electricity transmission company members. - Where statutory access does not meet reasonable expectations under this statement of expectations, landowners and parties interested in land may pursue dispute resolution through EWOV. - Where a voluntary access agreement is in place, parties should utilise any third party dispute resolution body nominated under their agreement.

+2.1.
 Exception to notification to deal with emergencies